QubesOS/qubes-doc/common-tasks/software-update-vm.md

 sudo dnf upgrade --enablerepo=qubes-vm-*-unstable
 ~~~

-To enable or disable any of these repos permanently, change the corresponding boolean in `/etc/yum.repos.d/qubes-*.repo`.
+To enable or disable any of these repos permanently, change the corresponding `enabled` value to `1` in `/etc/yum.repos.d/qubes-*.repo`.

 ### Debian ###